 Adapted from Just One Cookbook

-2 green onions, thinly sliced
+- 2 green onions thinly sliced

-Squeeze the excess water from the grated daikon and set aside.
+- Squeeze out the excess water and set aside.
+Squeeze out the excess water from the grated Daikon and set aside.

 - In a medium bowl, whisk together the cold water and mentsuyu.